SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Invisibility (3)
 The character can become transparent.
-This adds 1 per rank to the character’s dodge, sneak, and hide totals, as well as +1 per rank to all default search, investigation, and attack diﬃculties against the character that the invisible character is not actively trying to defeat.
-Additionally, no character may take an action to“spot” the character unless the gamemaster feels there is suﬃcient provocation, such as brushing against others or removing something in a crowded area.
+This adds 1 per rank to the character’s dodge, sneak, and hide totals, as well as +1 per rank to all default search, investigation, and attack difficulties against the character that the invisible character is not actively trying to defeat.
+Additionally, no character may take an action to"spot" the character unless the gamemaster feels there is sufficient provocation, such as brushing against others or removing something in a crowded area.
 The invisibility covers the character’s basic clothes only -- not any gear she’s carrying, or anything she picks up.
 Also, remember that